A Nonprofit's Donor Cycle: Your guide to taking donors on the ride of their lives

 Your donors want to know what you're doing with their donations and what's going on with your organization.
 With advanced data reports, you can organize your data however you want and share the results with anyone who wants to see them.

 Whether it's an automated email series or a text-to-give campaign, digital communications are one of the best ways to connect with your future and current donor base.
-Use the technology to make your life easier and meet donors wherever they are, ensuring continued connection to your cause.
+Set up email marketing and donation marketing automations to make your life easier and meet donors wherever they are, ensuring continued connection to your cause.

 Nonprofit donor lifecycle FAQ